 Instructions

-- Preheat oven to 350°F (177°C).
-Spray donut pan with non-stick spray.
+- Preheat the oven to 350ยฐF (177ยฐC).
+Grease donut pan(s) with nonstick spray.
 Set aside.

-- Make the donuts: Whisk the flour, baking powder, baking soda, salt, cinnamon, and pumpkin pie spice together in a large bowl until combined.
-Set aside.
-In a medium bowl, whisk the oil, brown sugar, eggs, pumpkin puree, milk, and vanilla extract together until combined.
-Pour the wet ingredients into the dry ingredients, then fold everything together gently just until combined and no flour pockets remain.
+- In a medium bowl, whisk together the oil, brown sugar, eggs, pumpkin puree, milk, and vanilla extract until combined.
+Pour the wet ingredients into the dry ingredients and whisk together gently just until combined and no flour pockets remain.
+Do not over-mix.

 - Make the icing: Combine the brown sugar, milk, and butter in a medium saucepan over medium heat.
-Stir until the butter has melted and mixture is smooth.
+Stir until the butter has melted and the mixture is smooth.
 Bring to a simmer.
-Allow to simmer for 1 minute then remove from heat and whisk in the vanilla extract and sifted confectioners’ sugar until smooth and combined.
-Taste, then add a pinch of salt if desired– I always add a tiny pinch.
+Allow to simmer for 1 minute, then remove from heat and whisk in the vanilla extract and sifted confectioners’ sugar until smooth and combined.
+Taste, then add a pinch of salt if desiredโI always add a tiny pinch.
 Let the icing cool for 5 minutes to slightly thicken.
-Dip the tops of the pumpkin donuts into the warm icing.
-If icing is getting too thick as you’re dipping, add a little more milk or warm back up in the microwave or on the stove to thin out.
-Place dipped donuts on a wire rack placed on a baking sheet so any excess icing can drip off.
-Top with chopped nuts or other toppings if desired.
-If applied lightly, the icing will eventually set in about 1 hour so you can stack or transport the donuts.

-- Cover leftover donuts tightly and store at room temperature for 1-2 days or in the refrigerator for up to 1 week.
+- Cover leftover donuts tightly and store at room temperature for 1โ2 days or in the refrigerator for up to 1 week.

 Notes